honestappalachia/haps-hidserv/README.md

     $ gpg --export-secret-keys --armor mykey > privatekey.asc
     $ gpg --export --armor mykey > publickey.asc

 This is so you wont get locked out of your system in case of some catastrophic failure.
+Note that your private key is only as secure as the least secure medium it is transmitted over - we advise against sending it over any network.

 Now you will need to generate the server key on your server.
 Log in to the server as the user who will be encrypting files (this is important - each user has their own GPG keyring) and `gpg --gen-key`.
 Same recommendations as before.
 Note that generating crypto keys on headless servers or VPS can be very difficult; there isnt much entropy to work with.
 Our install script installs the [haveged daemon] to mitigate this issue.